beuaaa/pywinauto_recorder/docs/pywinauto_recorder_exe.rst

 -----
 Some transparent icons are displayed at the top left of the screen:
  - an icon corresponds to Record/Stop mode.
 Press CTRL+ALT+r to switch.
- - a magnifiying glass icon cooresponds to Display information mode.
+ - a magnifying glass icon corresponds to Display information mode.
  - a bulb icon corresponds to Smart mode.
 Press CTRL+ALT+S to activate it.
  - another icon displays a green bar at each iteration of the loop.
 It allows you to see how fast the loop is running.